Looking for the best things to do in Eastbourne? Read on for a local’s guide on what to see and do in one the UK’s

-The Beach Deck is very near to the fortress.
+The Beach Deck is near to the Redbout fortress.
 With panoramic sea views the beach-side restaurant serves up excellent locally sourced food and freshly caught fish.
 I ordered catch of the day and was delighted when my dish arrived.
 The food was beautifully presented and looked almost too good to eat.
 Almost.
 Both my courses were excellent and I’ll definitely go back.
-Click on the link for a full review of The Beach Deck.
+Read a full review of The Beach Deck on my sister site, Sussex Bloggers.

 For information on travelling to Eastbourne and further details on visiting the attractions mentioned here check out the Visit Eastbourne website.